 - Create Infographics.
 An infographic is a graphic, eye-catching visual representation of information, data or knowledge.
 Consider investing in having an infographic designed to provide information useful to your core audience – it makes for a highly “repinnable” image.
-Here is one we designed for you!
+You can read more about how to create infographics here.
+Oh, and here is one we designed for you:

 #6 Remember to Create and Curate

 Use your boards to share great content of your own as well as that of others – or put simply, create as well as curate content.